Vegan Woman Denied Swiss Passport For ‘Being Too Annoying’

 “I think I spoke my mind too often, and I say it out too loud.”

 The case of Nancy Holton’s naturalization has now been moved to the Cantonal government of Aargau, who could overrule over the local’s objections and still grant her her passport.
-Almost 20% of Switzerland’s population is foreign born.
+Almost 20 percent of Switzerland’s population is foreign born.
 In Switzerland, local residents usually have a say in the citizen application of foreign nationals.
 These applications are decided by the towns and the cantons rather than the federal government.

 [Feature Image by vaaseenaa/Shutterstock]